 Pacha – This is the color green and denotes Godliness.
 These characters have a smooth green layer of paint patterns and portray a noble character in the story.
 This is usually the hero of the act.

-Kathi – Kathi in local language means knife.
+Kathi – Kathi in the local language means ‘knife’.
 The actor playing this character is usually a fierce angry demon or an evil force who is born into nobility.
 In other terms, this is the antagonist, while Pacha is the protagonist.
 To spot a Kathi, you would notice that the actor has more red paint covering the face, even though the base of the face paint is green.
 Another way to distinguish is by the intense villainous actions he’ll be playing.
 It’s what clearly sets the character apart from the rest.

-Thaddi – The word Thaddi essentially means beard.
+Thaadi – The word Thaadi essentially means ‘beard’.
 Depending on the beard of the character, you could judge if the actor is playing a God or demon.
 The actors would either have a white (for spiritual characters), black (for more primitive characters) or a red beard (to portray the most evil characters).

 The make-up procedure can also be witnessed if you arrive 2 hours before the actual Kathakali performance.
 It takes 2-3 hours for a performer to get ready.
 You’d witness the performer lying flat on a floor while the expert artist paints his canvas.